 Special Education Director

-Erica Curry comes to GCA with over 14 years’ experience in general and special education across elementary, middle, and high schools.
-She has served in the roles of teacher, special education specialist for schools, assistant principal and as a director of a Freshman Academy.
-She attended both Jacksonville State University and Cambridge College, receiving bachelor’s degrees in public relations and education, a Master’s degree in public administration and a specialist in educational leadership.
+Erica Curry comes to GCA with more than 14 years' experience in general and special education across elementary, middle, and high schools.
+She has served in the roles of teacher, special education specialist for schools, assistant principal, and as a director of a Freshman Academy.
+She attended both Jacksonville State University and Cambridge College, receiving bachelor's degrees in public relations and education, a master's degree in public administration, and a specialist in educational leadership.